- ★ Writing Support

 Practicum in Peer Writing Consultation

-Overarching Goal: To help students become effective writing tutors through practice and dialogue and to provide continued support for staff tutors who attend meetings for pay.
+Overarching Goal: To help students become effective writing consultants through reading, practice, and dialogue.

-Provide an opportunity for students to tutor in the Peer Writing Center.
+Provide an opportunity for students to consult in the Peer Writing Center.

-- Register for 1-3 credits of WRITING 301 and complete the practicum.
+- Register for the 1-credit WRITING 301 and complete the practicum.

-Provide an opportunity for ongoing discussions about and reflections on our tutoring experiences.
+Provide an opportunity for ongoing discussions about and reflections on their consultant experiences.

-- Be observed tutoring and have a one-on-one conversation about the tutorial.
+- Be observed consulting by both a colleague and the program director and have one-on-one conversations about the consultations.

-- Lead and/or participate in discussions about tutoring.
+- Lead and/or participate in discussions about consulting.

-- Learn to adapt their tutoring strategies to situations they encounter in tutorials.
+- Learn to adapt their consulting strategies to situations they encounter in consultations.

-Foster connections between 301 students and staff tutors.
+Foster connections between 301 students and staff consultants.

-- Mentor one another via small- and full-group discussions about tutorials.
+- Mentor one another via small- and full-group discussions about consultations.

 - Demonstrate a sense of communal responsibility for Peer Writing Center work through clear communication, participation in outreach activities, etc.